kovidgoyal/kitty/docs/shell-integration.rst

 .. tab:: zsh

-   For zsh, kitty sets the ``ZDOTDIR`` environment variable to make zsh load kitty's :file:`.zshenv` which in turn loads the shell integration code then restores the original value of ``ZDOTDIR`` and finally sources the original :file:`.zshenv`.
+   For zsh, kitty sets the ``ZDOTDIR`` environment variable to make zsh load kitty's :file:`.zshenv` which restores the original value of ``ZDOTDIR`` and sources the original :file:`.zshenv`.
+It then loads the shell integration code.
    The remainder of zsh's startup process proceeds as normal.

 .. tab:: bash